Could an optimistic outlook help you live longer?

 However, the Office for National Statistics also found that 61% of people aged over 65 who didn't use the internet chose not to have access to the internet because they didn't need it, in some cases because it was not deemed useful or interesting to them.

-One of the biggest concerns about an offline older generation is the likelihood that they will miss out on big developments in health accessibility, especially as many useful NHS services move online.
+One of the biggest concerns about an offline older generation is the likelihood that they will miss out on big developments in health accessibility, especially as many useful NHS services and digital health technology move online.

 Madeleine Starr MBE, director of business development and innovation at Carers UK, highlights the fact that many are missing out on useful tools to support care.